Lerer/cic2-workshop/005-ent-conn.md

-# Enteprise Connections

-## 5.0 Intro to Setting up Federated Logins (Enteprise Connections) for your business customers
+# Intro to Setting up Federated Logins (Enteprise Connections) for your business customers

 - Auth0 provides Enterprise connections to authenticate users in an external, federated identity provider (IdP) such as Okta, Azure AD, Google Workspace, PingFederate, and more.